PostHog/posthog.com/contents/product-engineers/feature-flag-best-practices.md

 ## 9. Remove flags at the right time

-Leaving flags in your code for too long can confuse future developers and create technical debt, especially if it is already rolled out and integrated.
+Leaving flags in your code for too long can confuse future developers and create technical debt, especially if it's already rolled out and integrated.
 It can confuse those reading the code and the flag’s details in PostHog.

 Stale flags are liabilities in code.
 For example, old flags could hide untested code.
 If a flag failure causes this code to run, it can cause unexpected issues.